dsc-courses/dsc80-2024-sp/syllabus.md

 assignment will consist of a mixture of coding and free response questions.
 Coding questions will ask you to fill in the body of a function.
-Public tests are usually provided so that you can make sure that you\'re on the right track (_similar to_ DSC 20), however, your submission will be graded using a private autograder with hidden tests.
+Public tests are usually provided so that you can make sure that you\'re on the right track (_similar to_ DSC 20).
+However, your submission's final score will use a private autograder with hidden tests.

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
-Labs will usually be released on Tuesdays and due on **Mondays at 11:59PM** (except in Weeks 2 and 7, in which Monday is a holiday and the lab is due on Wednesday at 5PM).
+Labs will usually be released on Wednesdays and due on **Wednesdays at 11:59PM**.

 You will access labs (and projects) by pulling the course GitHub repository.

 ### Projects

-There will be **5 projects** due every other week throughout the quarter.
+There will be **4 projects** due throughout the quarter.
 Like labs, projects consist of coding and free response questions.
 As their name implies, however, projects are more open-ended and allow you to simulate applying your data science skills in practical situations.
 You can think of the projects as being mini-take-home-exams that track your _practical_ skills throughout the quarter (whereas the exams themselves test for conceptual understanding).

 Projects are due bi-weekly.
 However, the week _before_ a project is due, there will often be a _project checkpoint_.
 This checkpoint will ensure that you\'re on-track to complete the project on time, and should (hopefully) be a source of easy points.

-The last project, Project 4, will be due during finals week, and can be thought of as a practical component of the Final Exam.
+The Final Project will be due during finals week and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Projects and project checkpoints will usually be due on **Thursdays at 11:59PM**.
+Projects and project checkpoints will usually be due on **Fridays at 11:59PM**.

 **Working in Pairs**